Microsoft and open source: 2010s

 Also in 2018, Microsoft acquired GitHub, the largest host for open source project infrastructure.
 Microsoft is among the site's most active contributors and the site hosts the source code for Microsoft's Visual Studio Code and .NET runtime system.
 The company, though, has received some criticism for only providing limited returns to the Linux community, since the GPL license lets Microsoft modify Linux source code for internal use without sharing those changes.

 In 2018, Microsoft included OpenSSH, tar, and curl commands in Windows.
 Also, Microsoft released Windows Calculator as open source under MIT License on GitHub.

 Since 2018, Microsoft has been a sponsor of the AdoptOpenJDK project.
 It is a drop-in replacement for Oracle's Java/JDK.

 In April 2018, Microsoft released the Windows 3.x/Windows NT File Manager source code licensed under the MIT License.
 In August 2018, Microsoft added support for the open source Python programming language to Power BI.
 In October 2018, Microsoft joined the Open Invention Network and cross-licensed 60,000 patents with the open source community.

 In 2019, Microsoft's Windows Subsystem for Linux 2 transitioned from an emulated Linux kernel to a full Linux kernel within a virtual machine, improving processor performance manifold.
-In-keeping with the GPL open source license, Microsoft will submit its kernel improvements for accommodation into the master, public release.
+In-keeping with the GPL open source license, Microsoft will submit^{[when?]} its kernel improvements for accommodation into the master, public release.

 Also in 2019, Microsoft released Windows Terminal, PowerToys, and the Microsoft C++ Standard Library as open source and transitioned its Edge browser to use the open source Chromium as the basis.
 The Windows Console infrastructure was open-sourced under the MIT License alongside Windows Terminal.

 After publishing exFAT as an open specification, Microsoft contributed the patents to the Open Invention Network (OIN), and started upstreaming the device driver to the Linux kernel.

 At Build 2019, Microsoft announced that it is open-sourcing its Quantum Development Kit, including its Q# compilers and simulators.

 In December 2019, Microsoft released Microsoft Teams for Linux.
 This marked the first time Microsoft released an Office app for the Linux operating system.
 The app is available in native packages in .deb and .rpm formats.
 Also in December 2019, after JS Foundation and Node.js Foundation merged to form OpenJS Foundation, Microsoft contributed the popular cross-platform desktop application development tool Electron to OpenJS Foundation.